 Those persons working in the excavation and high rise building trades are particularly prone to suffering this disease later in life and although there is no time limitation within which to bring a claim, any damages claim MUST be commenced whilst the client is alive the earlier an assessment can be made whether this condition is present, the better.

-If you think you have a Silicosis claim, take advantage of our free face-to-face consultation by calling our expert team of lawyers today on our Free Call Number 1800 004 878.
+If you think you have any Silicosis claims, take advantage of our free face-to-face consultation by calling our expert team of lawyers today on our Free Call Number 1800 004 878.
+A silicosis lawyer of ours will do their best to get you the compensation for silicosis you are entitled to.